Diophantine approximation and the subspace theorem: Introduction

 This article originated from a series of lectures delivered during the two-week workshop \emph{"The subspace theorem and its applications"}, held at the Chennai Mathematical Institute from December 16 to December 28, 2024.
-An exposition of Roth’s theorem and the subspace theorem, were presented by Sinnou David and the third author, respectively in this workshop.
+An exposition of Roth’s theorem and the subspace theorem were presented by Sinnou David and the third author, respectively in this workshop.
 The authors express their sincere gratitude to the speakers—Sinnou David, Anup Dixit, Ram Murty, Kumar Murty, Siddhi Pathak and Purusottam Rath—as well as to the organizers, Anup Dixit and Purusottam Rath, for orchestrating this enriching and stimulating experience.
 We also extend our thanks to the Chennai Mathematical Institute for fostering an environment conducive to intellectual engagement.
 The second author would like to thank the Max-Planck-Institut f\"ur Mathematik for providing a friendly atmosphere for research.
 The third author would like to thank Sinnou David for inspiring conversations and Purusottam Rath for introducing him to the broader subject of diophantine approximation.
+We thank the anonymous referee for the thorough and timely report.